Nissan Murano 2009-2014: problems, engine, fuel economy, AWD system, pros and cons

 2014 Nissan Murano

-For the 2011 model year, the Murano received a minor facelift with a different grille and bumper design, new taillights and a few interior upgrades.
+For 2011, the Murano received a minor facelift with a different grille and bumper design, new taillights and a few interior upgrades.

-A used Murano is priced lower than many competitors.
+A used Nissan Murano is priced lower than many competitors.
 At the time we worked on this review, Consumer Reports rated the 2011-2014 Murano above average for reliability.
 Is the Murano a good choice for a pre-owned SUV?
 What are the reported problems?
+How capable is the all-wheel drive system?
 What model years should be avoided?
-Read below.
+Let's start with the engine.

 2012 Nissan Murano.
 Photo: Nissan

 Engine: The Murano has a 265-horsepower 3.5-liter DOHC V6 VQ35 engine.
 Nissan has used this engine in many Nissan and Infiniti vehicles for years.
 It's one of the best V6 engines on the market.
-We have seen the VQ engine lasted for well over 200K when maintained well.
+We have seen the VQ engine lasted for well over 200K with good maintenance.

 Timing belt or chain: The 3.5L VQ engine has a timing chain.
 There is no timing belt.